-Relationship expert Dr. Patricia Wanis suggests you go to some of the spots where you have strong memories with your EX and even listen to “your song” with other people to form a new memory or association with it.
+Relationship expert Dr. Patricia Wanis shared in article from Elite Daily that you should go to some of the spots where you have strong memories with your EX and even listen to “your song” with other people to form a new memory or association with it.

 By doing this, you’re breaking the chains that memories can sometimes create.

 The holiday season is a great time for generosity.
 Find someone who is in need and may also be feeling sad and lonely.
 You’ll be very surprised how powerful helping someone else can be.
 In fact, you may find the entire experience to be addictive and end up doing it after the sting of the loss of the relationship has passed.

 6. Recognise that you are loved and love surrounds you, even if it’s not coming from your ex

 One of the most powerful forces after a breakup is our inner voice.
 Often we’ll tell ourselves that if we couldn’t make the relationship work, we are not loved.
 However, love surrounds us, even if it’s not coming from our EX.